 SOLAR OPEN ACCESS: POTENTIAL AND CHALLENGES

-- What is the current state of solar open access implementation and adoption across states?
+- What is the current state of solar open access implementation across states?

-- What steps should be taken for its larger acceptance and adoption?
+- What steps should be taken to increase its acceptance and adoption?

-- What would it take to realistically create a win-win situation for both the industry and discoms?
+- What would it take to create a win-win situation for both the industry and discoms?

 - What has been the experience of solar-wind and other hybrid solar set-ups in India?

 - What is the cost economics?
 What is the project-level experience?